miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 moved to save/incompatible!
 To uninstall, remove the patch links and patch directory.
 Changelogs, known issues and more are listed below.

-On issues in Windows Vista/7/8/10 install the patch as administrator into the game folder, then disable visual themes/desktop composition or run the game in XP compatibility mode.
-On problems with Steam run Steam and the game as administrator and copy steam.dll into the game folder if you get a "failed to find Steam" error.
-If you want to run from the Steam library add -game Unofficial_Patch to launch options.
+On issues in Windows install the patch as administrator or use it in XP compatibility mode.
+On problems with Steam run Steam and the game as administrator and copy steam.dll to the game folder, if you get a "failed to find Steam" error.
+To start it from the Steam library add -game Unofficial_Patch to launch options!
+Disable auto-updating both in Steam and Galaxy.
+On issues in Linux run the loader-linux script.

 Special thanks to burgermeister for the Public Library, EntenSchreck for the Hallowbrook Atrium, the Chateau Hotel outside and drafts for